Calculate your Stamp Duty

 We recommend checking the stamp duty rates below so you know exactly what you’ll have to pay and there are no surprises during your next property purchase.

-The stamp duty you have to pay depends on the property’s price and you have to pay stamp duty if you buy a property costing more than £125,000 (£40,000 for additional homes).
+The stamp duty you have to pay depends on the property’s price and you have to pay stamp duty if you buy a property costing more than £500,000 (£15,000 for additional homes).
 There have been further updates to Stamp Duty thresholds and dates of when this will happen.
 Please see this detailed below: